Style Transfer by Rigid Alignment in Neural Net Feature Space: Related work

-\item \textbf{Single network for arbitrary styles:} Some recent works \citep{HuangBelong17a,Li_17d,ChenSchmidt16a,Sheng_18a} have been focused on creating a single model for arbitrary style i.e., one model for any style. \citet{ChenSchmidt16a} swaps the content feature patches with the closest style feature patch, but fails if the domain gap between content and style is large. \citet{Sheng_18a} addresses this problem by first normalizing the features, and then apply the patch swapping.
-Although this improves the stylization quality, it still produces content distortion and misses global style patterns as shown in figure:~\ref{f:closeup}.
+\item \textbf{Single network for arbitrary styles:} Some recent works \citep{HuangBelong17a,Li_17d,ChenSchmidt16a,Sheng_18a, Gu_18c} have been focused on creating a single model for arbitrary style i.e., one model for any style. \citet{Gu_18c} rearrange style features patches with respect to content features patches.
+However, this requires solving an optimization problem to find the nearest neighbor, which is slow, thus not suitable for real-time use. \citet{ChenSchmidt16a} swaps the content feature patches with the closest style feature patch but fails if the domain gap between content and style is large. \citet{Sheng_18a} addresses this problem by first normalizing the features and then apply the patch swapping.
+Although this improves the stylization quality, it still produces content distortion and misses global style patterns, as shown in fig.~\ref{f:closeup}.
 WCT \citep{Li_17d} transfers multi-level style patterns by recursively applying whitening and coloring transformation (WCT) to a set of trained auto-encoders with different levels.
 However, similar to \citet{Sheng_18a}, WCT also produces content distortion; moreover, this introduces some unwanted patterns in the styled image \citep{Jing_17a}.
-Adaptive Instance normalization (AdaIN) \citep{HuangBelong17a} matches the channel-wise statistics (mean and variance) of content features to the style features, but this matching occurs only at one layer which authors try to compensate by training a network on perpetual loss \citep{Johnson_16a}.
+Adaptive Instance normalization (AdaIN) \citep{HuangBelong17a} matches the channel-wise statistics (mean and variance) of content features to the style features, but this matching occurs only at one layer, which authors try to compensate by training a network on perpetual loss \citep{Johnson_16a}.
 Although this does not introduce content distortion, it fails to capture style patterns. \end{itemize}